Soprano Home Movies

 The episode was written by supervising producers Diane Frolov and Andrew Schneider, series creator/executive producer David Chase, and executive producer Matthew Weiner, and it was directed by frequent series director Tim Van Patten.
 The episode first aired in the United States on April 8, 2007.
+It led the weekly Nielsen cable television ratings for the week ending April 8, and critical reception was largely positive.